 - Tap on “Delete Account.”

 - The app will confirm that you want to delete your account in a series of screens.
 The first screen will ask you if you wouldn’t rather just pause your account.
 Pausing your account will not reset your matches.

 - Then, it will ask you to choose from one of six reasons for leaving.
 Finally, it asks for feedback before mercifully allowing you to click the “Submit & Delete Account” button.
 If you’re sure you want to get rid of your matches, press the button.

-Poof!
-Your Tinder account is now gone!
-However, your matches are not (yet).
+And just like that, your Tinder account is now gone.
+However, we still have to delete your actual matches.
 Because every Tinder account is hooked up to a Facebook account, when you sign up for a new Tinder account, your matches will be right where you left them.
 So now you have to disconnect Tinder from Facebook.

 - Login to your Facebook account and click the little drop-down arrow in the top right corner of the screen.